alexknight0/generic-inference/README.md

 To benchmark, run `stack bench --benchmark-arguments "--output report.html" --profile`.
 This will output a `report.html` detailing some benchmarking details, as well as a `localcomputation.prof` that will detail what functions were most computationally intensive.

+## Missing Data Files
+If benchmarks or tests fail due to missing data files, please contact me and remind me to post links to where they can be found.